First all-flavor search for transient neutrino emission using 3-years of IceCube DeepCore data: Analysis method

 The performance of the analysis is estimated with simulations by injecting simulated signal events into the scrambled background data.
 Thereby the uncertainty on the likely source position is found when maximizing the natural log of the likelihood ratio as well as the sensitivity and discovery potential for the analysis.

 For the injection of signal events into the background data, the signal neutrinos are weighted according to a Dirac spectrum that mimics the shape expected from an astrophysical transient~\citep{Murase:2013hh}.
-The Dirac spectrum is parameterized as \begin{linenomath} \end{linenomath} where $kT$ depends on the the mean energy of the neutrinos \begin{linenomath}
+The Dirac spectrum is parameterized as \begin{linenomath}